-- Art.
+Art.
 1. First Sudden-Victory Period.
-In tournament or dual-meet competition when competitors are tied at the end of three regular periods, the first round of overtime shall begin with a sudden-victory period of one minute with no rest between the regular match and the sudden-victory period.
+In tournament or dual-meet competition when competitors are tied at the end of three regular periods, the first round of overtime shall begin with a sudden-victory period of two minutes with no rest between the regular match and the sudden-victory period.
 The sudden-victory period will begin with both wrestlers in the neutral position.
 Exception: Nonbleeding injury timeout.
-If, because of a first nonbleeding injury timeout, a wrestler secures one minute of riding time at the conclusion of the sudden-victory period, that wrestler shall be awarded one point for advantage time and be declared the winner. - Art.
+If, because of a first nonbleeding injury timeout, a wrestler secures one minute of riding time at the conclusion of the sudden-victory period, that wrestler shall be awarded one point for riding time and be declared the winner.

+Art.
 2. Winning the Sudden-Victory Period.
 The wrestler who scores the first point(s) will be declared the winner.
 If a wrestler in the neutral position is awarded a takedown while also meeting a near-fall criterion, wrestling shall continue until a fall or near-fall points are awarded, or time expires.
-Any near-fall points are added to the winner's match score. - Art.
+Any near-fall points are added to the winner's match score.

+Art.
 3. No Winner Determined.
-If no winner has been declared at the end of the one-minute sudden-victory period, two 30-second tiebreaker periods shall be wrestled.
-The two tiebreaker periods will be wrestled in their entirety unless a fall, technical fall, default or disqualification occurs.
-The choice of positions in the tiebreaker period will be handled according to Rule 3.14.3.a or 3.14.3.b. - Art.
+If no winner is declared at the end of the twominute sudden-victory period, two 30-second tiebreaker periods shall be wrestled.
+The two 30-second tiebreaker periods will be wrestled in their entirety unless a fall, technical fall, default or disqualification occurs.
+The choice of positions in the tiebreaker period will be handled according to Rule 3.14.3.a or 3.14.3.b.

+Art.
 4. Winning the Tiebreaker Periods.
-The two 30-second tiebreaker periods shall be wrestled with the time advantage kept and all match points scored.
-The competitor with the greater number of points at the conclusion of both tiebreaker periods, or who is awarded a fall, technical fall, default or disqualification, is declared the winner. - Art.
-5. Advantage Time in the Tiebreaker Periods.
-If a wrestler accrues at least one minute of time advantage in the tiebreaker periods, that wrestler shall be awarded one point at the conclusion of the tiebreaker periods.
+The two 30-second tiebreaker periods shall be wrestled with the riding time kept and all match points scored.
+The competitor with the greater number of points at the conclusion of both tiebreaker periods, or who is awarded a fall, technical fall, default, disqualification or has a net riding time advantage of at least one second, is declared the winner.